Skip to main content

 Semaglutide is a medication that mimics a natural hormone called glucagon-like peptide-1 (GLP-1).
 Its primary function is to regulate the metabolic system.
 It communicates with the brain to reduce appetite, slows down how quickly the stomach empties to promote feelings of fullness, and helps the pancreas manage blood sugar.

-It is a powerful tool for recalibrating the body’s energy balance, leading to significant and improved insulin sensitivity.
+It is a powerful tool for recalibrating the body’s energy balance, leading to significant weight loss and improved insulin sensitivity.
 This medication essentially helps to quiet the metabolic noise that can disrupt wider hormonal communication.

 Semaglutide works by refining the body’s metabolic signals, primarily those related to hunger and blood sugar control.